 The idea of the Fund began when the brothers began lending money to their young pharmacy employees for their college tuition.
 Upon Clarence’s passing in 1991, his estate was used to establish the Pierstorf College Fund, a one-of-a-kind financial aid program offering interest-free loans to Cleveland-area Lutherans.
 In the beginning, the Fund was primarily offered to college-bound students at Messiah Lutheran Church, which was the home church of the Pierstorf Family.

 “Ervin Pierstorf ensured that loan recipients understood that it was just that — a loan,” stated Karen Blackburn, former board chairman.
 “Erv wanted them to know that by paying it back, they would help the next in line.
 It’s not a handout.
 That’s why he didn’t want the loan to be too significant.
 If it was too large, they’d have trouble paying it back.
 It’s the perfect amount for students to take responsibility for their college.”

 Because of this foresight, the loan has a higher payback percentage than other loan programs.
 Marty Uhle, former executive director of the Fund, says, “that’s the incredible thing.
 Everyone pays us back.
 Erv used to personally hand out all the checks and he would tell the kids, ‘Respect your parents, do well in school, and pay us back!’”

 Ervin Pierstorf lived to be 100 years old, passing in 2016.
-His modest lifestyle allowed him to leave a staggering $17 million to the Fund.
+His modest lifestyle allowed him to leave his estate to the Fund.
 Blackburn said, “Nobody knew.
 He was very private about his wealth.
-He probably owned one suit and drove the same car his entire life."Even after twenty-five years of loan distributions to deserving students, the Fund today stands at approximately $22 million, with an equal disbursement each year to both loan programs.
+He probably owned one suit and drove the same car his entire life.”